DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 ## Combining Multiple Plugins

-Use a Plugin component to wrap multiple plugins into a single component as demonstrated in the sample below.
+Use the `Plugin` component to wrap multiple plugins into a single component:

 ```jsx
 const DataTypeProviders = () => (